MuneerHashmat/real-estate/README.md

 - Learned optimal use of react context api
 - Learned efficient use of local storage
-- Learned to utilize useParams hook of react-router-dom
+- Learned navigation using react-router-dom

 ## Future improvements